Witness Risk Glossary 06.03.25

 Bow-tie Model – a tool to identify and assess all possible causes and consequences for each risk.

-Christ-Follower - A Christ-follower is anyone from any denomination or church tradition who walks in the way of Jesus as his Lord and Savior.
+Christ-Follower - A Christ-follower is anyone from any denomination or church tradition who walks in the way of Jesus as their Lord and Savior.

 Conceptual Thinking – refers to broad theories, general, spiritualized principles, and general laws of nature.
 Thinking conceptually about risk means we are using logical, rational thought.
 It includes applying spiritual principles in balanced ways.
 In conceptual thinking we are usually more detached from the actual problem.